-Sarah is MECEP’s policy lead on tax and budget issues.
+Sarah (she/her) is MECEP’s policy lead on tax and budget issues.

 She conducts research and impact analyses, writes educational materials, and collaborates with partners.
 Sarah is skilled in data collection, research, and statistical and policy analysis.
 Sarah holds a master’s of public affairs from the University of Wisconsin-Madison’s La Follette School of Public Affairs and a bachelor’s of science in environmental policy from Maine’s Unity College.

 Dan (he/him) leads communications strategies that advance MECEP’s policy and legislative goals and shape the public debate on equity, inclusivity, and economic justice.

 He has more than a decade of experience in creative storytelling and content production, message development, media relations, and maximizing the visibility of organizations.
 Dan holds a bachelor’s degree in psychology from New York University.

 Jody (she/her) provides financial management, oversees grants administration, and manages board relations, and serves as MECEP’s policy lead on consumer finance protections.

 She has over 30 years of experience in public management serving in policy roles in Maine state government under four governors and as town manager in two Maine towns.
 She has a master’s degree in public administration from the University of Maine.

 Garrett (he/him) is responsible for ensuring that MECEP delivers on its mission in all aspects of its work.
 He is principally involved in the development, implementation, and funding of organization strategy and supports MECEP staff in policy analysis and solutions development.